Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

     \mathbf{M}^{i_{1}}(s, \mathbf{a}) = \hat{A}_{s, \mathbf{a}}(s, \mathbf{a})

-the argmax of the PPO-Clip objective:
+The argmax of the PPO-Clip objective:

 .. math::